Research Support for UTIA from annviera at utk.edu, UTIA Librarian, 865-974-7338

 Has your library entered into an institutional plan with the PeerJ?
 If so, the library can pay the APC to publish in PeerJ.

-- The OA Publishing Fund is available to cover costs of publishing in Open Access journals that meet the following criteria: "Peer-reviewed open access journals listed in the Directory of Open Access Journals are eligible, as are peer-reviewed open access journals that are listed in the Journal Citation Reports (JCR) database.
+- Note: if you have already tried open access publishing using this fund, please do not use it again so that more UTK authors will be able to try publishing in open access journals.
+The intent of this fund was to expand the number of people who have a chance to try open access, not to become another pot of money researchers can request funding from again and again.
+Open access supports the land-grant mission and allows everyone who wants it barrier-free access, increasing impact.
+Build Article Processing Charges (APCs) into grant proposals.
+Funders expect it.
+The OA Publishing Fund is available to cover costs of publishing in Open Access journals that meet the following criteria: "Peer-reviewed open access journals listed in the Directory of Open Access Journals are eligible, as are peer-reviewed open access journals that are listed in the Journal Citation Reports (JCR) database.
 Hybrid journals that make only selected articles open access are not eligible for funding."

 - See TAB above labeled "Is this publisher reputable -- Think Check Submit" for help choosing where to publish.